AmitKumarDas/Decisions/blogs/openebs_operator_design.md

       - NetworkFailure
   # cstor is the specification related to cstor storage engine
   cstor:
+    # A value of false will un-install all cstor options, templates, tunables
+    enabled: true
     sparse:
       enabled: true
       # DOUBT: Can there be different flavors of sparse files ?